Teuton Systems PC

-A computer that feels familiar - but without forced updates, data collection or licence fees.
-Pre-installed and ready to use right out of the box.
+Linux computers with KDE Plasma feel familiar from the very first boot — but without forced updates, data collection, or licensing fees.
+Pre-installed and ready to use straight out of the box.

 What makes Linux different from Windows and macOS?

-Windows collects telemetry, forces updates and requires a licence. macOS locks you into expensive Apple hardware.
-Linux gives you the same features - but lets you decide.
+Windows collects telemetry, forces updates, and requires licenses. macOS locks you into expensive Apple hardware.
+Linux gives you the same features — but you decide.

 Windows / macOS

-- Telemetry sent to Microsoft/Apple
+• Telemetry sent to Microsoft/Apple

-- Advertising and suggestions built into the operating system
+• Advertising and "suggestions" built into the operating system

-- Difficult to verify what the software actually does
+• Difficult to verify what the software actually does

 Linux with KDE Plasma

-- You decide when and if you update
+• You decide when and if you update

 Concrete differences in everyday life